JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 }
 ```

-Thus far the dependency is dynamically included in the R object that is serialised to JSON but it is not yet actually imported in the document, this happens in the JavaScript binding.
+Thus far, the dependency is dynamically included in the R object that is serialised to JSON, but it is not yet actually imported in the document, this happens in the JavaScript binding.

-The first thing we ought to do is mirror the if statement that was created in the `renderBoxxy` function, if the numbers should be animated the function can use countup, if not it must insert the text with `insertText` just like it does for the `title`.
+The first thing we ought to do is mirror the if statement that was created in the `renderBoxxy` function if the numbers should be animated, the function can use countup, if not it must insert the text with `insertText` just like it does for the `title`.

 ```js
 var boxxyBinding = new Shiny.OutputBinding();